Bridge in Cumberland Township

-The Cunningham Bridge is an historic place on the national register in Adams County, Pennsylvania, near Greenmount, Pennsylvania, United States.
-The three-section iron bridge spans west-to-east from Franklin Township to Cumberland Township and is the oldest example of a Baltimore truss.
+The Cunningham Bridge was a historic bridge previously listed on the National Register in Adams County, Pennsylvania, near Greenmount, Pennsylvania, United States.
+The three-section iron bridge spanned west-to-east from Franklin Township to Cumberland Township and was, at the time of its demolition, among the oldest examples of a Baltimore truss.

 It was listed on the National Register of Historic Places as "Bridge in Cumberland Township" in 1988 despite being in Franklin Township, Adams County, Pennsylvania.

+The bridge was permanently closed to traffic in June 2005 due to structural degradation and safety concerns.
+Despite efforts by the Adams County Commissioners to preserve it, the bridge was eventually demolished in 2013 and subsequently replaced.